elucify/genbank-book/samplerecord.md

 Each GenBank record must contain contiguous sequence data from a single molecule type.
 The various [molecule types](https://www.ncbi.nlm.nih.gov/Sequin//sequin.hlp.html#SpecifyMolecule) are described in the Sequin documentation and can include genomic DNA, genomic RNA, precursor RNA, mRNA (cDNA), ribosomal RNA, transfer RNA, small nuclear RNA, and small cytoplasmic RNA.

-Entrez Search Field : Properties [PROP] Search Tip : Search term should be in the format: biomol_genomic, biomol_mRNA, etc. For more examples, view the Properties field in the Index mode.</div>
+Entrez Search Field : Properties [PROP] Search Tip : Search term should be in the format: biomol_genomic, biomol_mRNA, etc. For more examples, view the Properties field in the Index mode.

 <div class="cms-section">